 Transitioning from a North Carolina Community College System institution can be both exciting and stressful.
-This Transfer Guide will help alleviate anxiety you may have about the transfer process!
+The Office of the Registrar's Transfer Guide will help alleviate anxiety you may have about the transfer credit evaluation process and how your credits will apply to your degree.